joeduffy/joeduffy.github.io/_posts/2016-02-07-the-error-model.md

 In summary, the final model featured:

+* An architecture that assumed fine-grained isolation and recoverability from failure.
 * Distinguishing between bugs and recoverable errors.
 * Using contracts, assertions, and, in general, abandonment for all bugs.
 * Using a slimmed down checked exceptions model for recoverable errors, with a rich type system and language syntax.